Abhiek187/ez-recipes-web/README.md

 ## Future Updates

-EZ Recipes is currently in an MVP state.
-Chefs can view random recipes and browse recipes by their ID.
-But more features will come in the future to enhance the cooking experience, including (but not limited to):
+EZ Recipes is continuously improving!
+More features will come in the future to enhance the cooking experience, including (but not limited to):

-- The ability to save recipes locally and remotely in a database
 - Accounts so chefs can sync their favorite recipes across all their devices
 - The ability to favorite, rate, and view the popularity of recipes
 - An enhanced home page showing recently viewed recipes and any recommended/popular recipes
-- Showing additional recipe information, such as potential allergies
+- Showing additional recipe information, such as allergens
-- Filtering recipes by name or various metrics, such as whether they're healthy, vegetarian, or spicy
-- Helpful tooltips showing the definition of certain cooking terms, to better assist newer chefs in learning how to cook or prep certain ingredients and how to use certain kitchen tools.
+- Helpful tooltips showing the definition of certain cooking terms.
+This will better assist newer chefs in learning how to cook, prep certain ingredients, and use certain kitchen tools.
 Think [How to Stock](https://github.com/Abhiek187/how-to-stock), but for cooking food instead of managing finances.

 ## Related Repos